Wellness & Support

 If you need to see someone urgently, you do not need an appointment, you can pop in and connect with one of the team.

-To make an appointment you can message the person you want to see directly on Teams or their email or alternatively you can:
+• You can message the person you want to see directly on Teams or their email.

-- Use an appointment request slip that can be found in Wai Ora and put in the box on the door.
+• Use an appointment request slip that can be found in Wai Ora or Student Services and put in the box near the entrance to Wai Ora.

 The Public Health Nurses from Te Whatu Ora are regularly at Wai Ora and you can request an appointment to see them also using the appointment slip system.
 They can refer you to the visiting doctor if this is required.
 You will be contacted via email only with your appointment to see one of the Te Whatu Ora public health team.